-Chalok Baan Kao Bay is one of the best things to do in Koh Tao, perfect for an entire day of exploring, beach bumming and relaxing.
-I visited Chalok Beach Koh Tao at around 4 pm in the afternoon and the long white sand beach was practically empty.
+Chalok Baan Kao Bay is the perfect location for an entire day of exploring, beach bumming, and relaxing.
+I visited Chalok Beach at around 4 pm in the afternoon and the long white sand beach was practically empty.

-Chalok Bay Koh Tao is a short 10-minute drive from Sairee Beach which has great road access and parking spots are available all along the beach.
+Chalok Bay Koh Tao is a short 10-minute drive from Sairee Beach and one of the top things to do in Koh Tao.
+It has great road access and parking spots are available all along the beach.

-There are no parking or entrance fees at Chalok Baan Kao Bay and it is a stone’s throw from the road to the beach.
+There are no parking or entrance fees at Chalok Baan Kao Bay and it’s a stone’s throw from the road to the beach.

 WHAT TO EXPECT AT CHALOK BAAN KOH BAY

-There are a number of beach bars, bean bags and restaurants along the Chalok Baan Kao Beach where you can enjoy some afternoon drinks at sunset.
-Chalok Baan Kao is definitely one of the more quieter things to do in Koh Tao.
+There are a number of beach bars, bean bags, and restaurants along the beach where you can enjoy some afternoon drinks at sunset.

 I explored Chalok Baan Kao Bay from one end to the other, stopping numerous times to take photos of the palm trees and the boats bobbing around in the shallow waters.

-Chalok Baan Kao is definitely one of the quieter Koh Tao beaches and with the convenience of food and beverage options right there too.
+Chalok Baan Kao is definitely one of the quieter beaches to visit and with the convenience of food and beverage options right there too.